cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/installing-checkra1n.md

 1. Click `Start` and follow all onscreen prompts
 1. You will now be presented with instructions in how to reboot your device into [DFU mode](faq#dfu_mode), click `Start` to begin
   - If you have an iPhone or iPad without a Home Button, follow [these instructions](troubleshooting#iphonex_dfu) to enter DFU mode, as the instructions in the checkra1n application are incorrect
-  - Follow the instructions until your device reboots to a black screen
+  - Follow the instructions until your device shows a black screen
+1. After this, checkra1n should automatically install

 Your iOS device should reboot.
 Do not open the checkra1n app until you have ran the odysseyra1n script.

 ## The odysseyra1n script

 1. Open the terminal app on your computer
+1. Ensure that your computer is trusted by your device
 1. If you are on macOS, install "homebrew" by pasting and executing the following command:

     `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`